Nuclear receptor 4A2: Dopaminergic development

-Role in disease

-Mutations in NR4A2 have been associated with various disorders, including Parkinson's disease, schizophrenia, manic depression, and autism.
-De novo gene deletions that affect NR4A2 have been identified in some individuals with intellectual disability and language impairment, some of whom meet DSM-5 criteria for an autism diagnosis.

 Inflammation

 Research has been conducted on NR4A2's role in inflammation, and may provide important information in treating disorders caused by dopaminergic neuron disease.
 Inflammation in the central nervous system can result from activated microglia (macrophage analogs for the central nervous system) and other pro-inflammatory factors, such as bacterial lipopolysaccharide (LPS).
 LPS binds to toll-like receptors (TLR), which induces inflammatory gene expression by promoting signal-dependent transcription factors.
 To determine which cells are dopaminergic, experiments measured the enzyme tyrosine hydroxylase (TH), which is needed for dopamine synthesis.
 It has been shown that NR4A2 protects dopaminergic neurons from LPS-induced inflammation by reducing inflammatory gene expression in microglia and astrocytes.
 When a short hairpin RNA for NR4A2 was expressed in microglia and astrocytes, these cells produced inflammatory mediators such as TNF-alpha, nitric oxide synthase, and interleukin-1 beta (IL-1β), supporting the conclusion that reduced NR4A2 promotes inflammation and leads to cell death of dopaminergic neurons.
 NR4A2 interacts with the transcription factor complex NF-κB-p65 on the inflammatory gene promoters.
 However, NR4A2 is dependent on other factors to be able to participate in these interactions.
 NR4A2 needs to be sumoylated and its co-regulating factor, glycogen synthase kinase 3, needs to be phosphorylated for these interactions to occur.
 Sumolyated NR4A2 recruits CoREST, a complex made of several proteins that assembles chromatin remodeling enzymes.
 The NR4A2/CoREST complex inhibits transcription of inflammatory genes.